COM 372—Theory and Research in Intercultural Communication

 II.
 Some (Etic) frameworks for understanding cultural values

-that can be used to compare cultures.
-That is, they tend to be used for cross-cultural communication (with
+frameworks that can be used to compare cultures.
+That is, they tend to be used

-they are most frequently used to be able to make predictions about cultures—for
+frameworks).
+Finally, they are most frequently used to be able to make

 o “Objective” (scientific) researchers seldom study cultures for the sake of the culture’s themselves, but rather use the cultures to tap some underlying variable, such as power distance or high/low context.